 • Bone is five times stronger than steel.

-• You can't sneeze with your eyes open.
+• It is impossible to sneeze with your eyes open.

 • A normal person will die from complete lack of sleep faster than from starvation.
-Death will occur in about 10 days without sleep, while starvation will occur in a few weeks.
+Death will occur after about 10 days without sleep, while from starvation - after a few weeks.

-Watch the video of Yitzhak Pintosevich - about the unique Program ""!
+Watch the video of Itzhak Pintosevich - about the unique Program ""!

-Nature ordered the following proportions in the structure of the human body:
+Nature has ordained the following proportions in the structure of the human body:

-the length of four fingers is equal to the length of the palm, four palms are equal to the foot, six palms are one cubit, four cubits are the height of a person.
+The length of four fingers is equal to the length of the palm, four palms are equal to the foot, six palms are one cubit, four cubits is the height of a person.

-Four cubits are equal to a step, and twenty-four palms are equal to the height of a man.
+Four cubits are equal to a step, and twenty-four palms are equal to the height of a person.

-If you spread your legs so that the distance between them is 1/14 of a human height, and raise your hands so that the middle fingers are at the level of the top of the head, then the center point of the body, equidistant from all limbs, will be your navel.
+If you spread your legs so that the distance between them is 1/14 of a person's height, and raise your arms so that your middle fingers are level with the top of your head, then the center point of your body, equidistant from all limbs, will be your navel.

-The space between the legs apart and the floor forms an equilateral triangle.
+The space between your spread legs and the floor forms an equilateral triangle.

-The length of the outstretched arms will be equal to the height.
+The length of your outstretched arms will be equal to your height.

 The distance from the roots of the hair to the tip of the chin is equal to one tenth of human height.